Last Friday I have received a smartwatch and smart bracelet.

 The watch has a touchscreen display to switch between the functions, and one manual button on the side to turn the display on and off.
 It will also power down the watch if you hold it for about 3 seconds.

 Here we have the standard stuff, like heart rate monitor, pedometer that counts your steps, as well as the distance walked, and calories burned.

 There are 5 ways of the watch to display time: 4 digital and 1 analogue.

-The watch has more functions, like a calculator, calendar, which unfortunately does not show events – only the actual days and dates, and my favourite function – the lost phone retrieval.
-But in order for it to work the phone needs to be paired with the watch and be within the reach of Bluetooth, so even though I appreciate the sentiment, it is not as useful as you would want it to be, but it can still come helpful if your phone is somewhere in an unknown location in the same room, which still happens to me pretty often.
-You can also take the pictures remotely on your phone’s camera using the watch.
+The watch has more functions, like a calculator, calendar (which unfortunately does not show events – only the actual days and dates) and my favourite function – the lost phone retrieval.
+But in order for it to work the phone needs to be paired with the watch and be within the reach of Bluetooth, so even though I appreciate the sentiment, it is not as useful as you would want it to be.
+It can still be helpful if your phone is somewhere in an unknown location in the same room, which still happens to me pretty often.
+You can also take pictures remotely on your phone’s camera using the watch.